 Science, Tech, Math › Social Sciences What Is Panel Data?
 The Definition and Relevance of Panel Data in Economic Research Share Flipboard Email Print Businessman with graph on screen.
 Getty Images/Monty Rakusen/Cultura Social Sciences Economics U.S. Economy Employment Supply & Demand Psychology Sociology Archaeology Environment Ergonomics Maritime By Mike Moffatt Professor of Business, Economics, and Public Policy Ph.D., Business Administration, Richard Ivey School of Business M.A., Economics, University of Rochester B.A., Economics and Political Science, University of Western Ontario Mike Moffatt, Ph.D., is an economist and professor.
 He teaches at the Richard Ivey School of Business and serves as a research fellow at the Lawrence National Centre for Policy and Management. our editorial process Mike Moffatt Updated April 10, 2019 Panel data, also known as longitudinal data or cross-sectional time series data in some special cases, is data that is derived from a (usually small) number of observations over time on a (usually large) number of cross-sectional units like individuals, households, firms, or governments.
 In the disciplines of econometrics and statistics, panel data refers to multi-dimensional data that generally involves measurements over some period of time.
 As such, panel data consists of researcher's observations of numerous phenomena that were collected over several time periods for the same group of units or entities.
 For example, a panel data set may be one that follows a given sample of individuals over time and records observations or information on each individual in the sample.
 Basic Examples of Panel Data Sets The following are very basic examples of two panel data sets for two to three individuals over the course of several years in which the data collected or observed includes income, age, and sex: Panel Data Set A Person Year Income Age Sex 1 2013 20,000 23 F 1 2014 25,000 24 F 1 2015 27,500 25 F 2 2013 35,000 27 M 2 2014 42,500 28 M 2 2015 50,000 29 M Panel Data Set B Person Year Income Age Sex 1 2013 20,000 23 F 1 2014 25,000 24 F 2 2013 35,000 27 M 2 2014 42,500 28 M 2 2015 50,000 29 M 3 2014 46,000 25 F Both Panel Data Set A and Panel Data Set B above show the data collected (the characteristics of income, age, and sex) over the course of several years for different people.
 Panel Data Set A shows the data collected for two people (person 1 and person 2) over the course of three years (2013, 2014, and 2015).
 This example data set would be considered a balanced panel because each person is observed for the defined characteristics of income, age, and sex each year of the study.
 Panel Data Set B, on the other hand, would be considered an unbalanced panel as data does not exist for each person each year.
 Characteristics of person 1 and person 2 were collected in 2013 and 2014, but person 3 is only observed in 2014, not 2013 and 2014.
 Analysis of Panel Data in Economic Research There are two distinct sets of information that can be derived from cross-sectional time series data.
 The cross-sectional component of the data set reflects the differences observed between the individual subjects or entities whereas the time series component which reflects the differences observed for one subject over time.
 For instance, researchers could focus on the differences in data between each person in a panel study and/or the changes in observed phenomena for one person over the course of the study (e.g., the changes in income over time of person 1 in Panel Data Set A above).
 It is panel data regression methods that permit economists to use these various sets of information provided by panel data.
 As such, analysis of panel data can become extremely complex.
 But this flexibility is precisely the advantage of panel data sets for economic research as opposed to conventional cross-sectional or time series data.
 Panel data gives researchers a large number of unique data points, which increases the researcher's degree of freedom to explore explanatory variables and relationships.
-What Is Demographics?
-Definition, Usage, Examples in Advertising What Are U.S. Farm Subsidies?
-9 Surprising Facts About Welfare Recipients Understanding Secondary Data and How to Use It in Research Pros and Cons of Secondary Data Analysis Visualizing Social Stratification in the U.S. The Difference Between Descriptive and Inferential Statistics What You Should Know About Econometrics What Is a Cohort Effect?
-Definition and Examples 7 Graphs Commonly Used in Statistics What Is Naturalistic Observation?
-Definition and Examples Finding Statistics and Data for Research Papers Demography and Demographics in Economics An Overview of Qualitative Research Methods Cognitive Linguistics What Are Time Series Graphs?
+12 Best Economics Schools for Undergraduates What Is Demographics?
+Definition, Usage, Examples in Advertising Understanding Secondary Data and How to Use It in Research Pros and Cons of Secondary Data Analysis What Are U.S. Farm Subsidies?
+What You Should Know About Econometrics What Is a Cohort Effect?
+Definition and Examples 7 Graphs Commonly Used in Statistics Demography and Demographics in Economics Visualizing Social Stratification in the U.S. Paired Data in Statistics Collecting Information About the Target Behavior What Is Quantitative Data?
+What Is Naturalistic Observation?
+Definition and Examples The Difference Between Descriptive and Inferential Statistics What Are Time Series Graphs?